NohlAaron/STAC-TIMEII-SOFTWARE/README.md

 https://platformio.org/

 UPDATE (7/2/2025): We have officially moved over to elegoo Nano.
 Here are some of the remaining tasks to complete before assembly + testing later this month:
--Finish SD Card Writing
+1. Finish SD Card Writing
--Implement IMU Reading (IMU not currently in Snode) -Test Servo Motors + Heat Pads with 9V Batteries -Retest Analog Sensor Readings
+2. Implement IMU Reading (IMU not currently in Snode)
+3. Test Servo Motors + Heat Pads with 9V Batteries
+4. Retest Analog Sensor Readings
--LAST: replace usb power with 5V
+5. LAST: replace usb power with 5V

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------